 a normal isolated country in the region and not a superpower caliphate.

 Abdulrahman Taleb, is a British-Arab researcher in Middle East North Africa studies.
-He recently graduated from the Department of Interntional Relations at Leeds Beckett University in the United Kingdom.

 The views expressed by the author are not necessarily those of Greek City Times.